 3. Balancing poses - Strengthen your glutes

-These guys work together with the QL to support your posture so it’s important to make sure these muscles are happy.
+The glutes work with the QL to support your posture so it’s important to make sure these muscles are happy.
 One legged balancing poses like Tree pose are great for strengthening these muscles.

 - Warrior 3 (Virabhadrasana III)